XiayiZhang/Sun/README.md

 # Enqing App - Click the People, Accumulate Kindness for General! 🇰🇵<br>
-A humorous and satirical desktop application where you can click on a crying General to make him jump and accumulate "kindness" points.
+A humorous and satirical desktop application where you can click on a crying people to make him jump and accumulate "kindness" points for General.
 Made with Rust and egui.

 ![general](https://github.com/XiayiZhang/Sun/blob/main/img/sun.png)